ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 Yeah, I just wanted to make a couple of comments about the notion of self evidencing or self modeling that's just been discussed.
 Because, you see, sometimes in philosophical literature, the sensibility of secondary properties are usually they're divided into the sensibility of things in itself and sensibility of things for itself.
 But under these conditions, some philosophers believe that real sensation would not be possible.
-Or as Arthur Rimbo famously put it, I is an other.
+Or as Arthur Rimbaud famously put it, "I is another".
 Right.
-But in some recent developments, particularly in process materialism, through the work of people like Thomas Neal, Emmanuel Delanden, Karen Broad, they've tried to somehow overcome this issue, this philosophical distinction between in itself and for itself, by introducing the notion of self receptivity, or, in other words, a capacity to be affected and to affect at the same time.
+But in some recent developments, particularly in process materialism, through the work of people like Thomas Nail, Manuel Delanda, Karen Barad, they've tried to somehow overcome this issue, this philosophical distinction between in itself and for itself, by introducing the notion of self receptivity, or, in other words, a capacity to be affected and to affect at the same time.
 Because by introducing self receptivity, then the sensation of each sensed point in the flow can become itself as an other to itself.
 So basically, that distinction between in itself and for itself would be dismantled effectively.
 And that's why it can provide more reliable way to discuss the notion of real sensation, or real even subjectivity, as a flow that just folds on itself and comprises both in itself and by itself.